mattpolzin/pg-idris/README.md

 You can take a look at the `Main.idr` and `example.ipkg` in the Example folder for an example of using the library.

 ### Install the library
-Run the `make install` to build and install the library (including a workaround I found I needed on OS X that copies the library output to a `.dylib`).
+Run `make install` to build and install the library (including a workaround I found I needed on OS X that copies the library output to a `.dylib`).

 ### Include the package
-When running `idris2`, pass the package in with the `-p pg-idris` and `-p contrib` command line arguments.
+When running `idris2`, pass the `-p pg-idris` and `-p contrib` command line arguments.

 If you have a package manifest, add `pg-idris` and `contrib` to the list of `depends`:
 ```